Adjustments earn Bill Self second national title at Kansas

 Defensively, North Carolina cut off driving lanes, forcing Kansas’ guards into difficult shots.
 Even when they got to the rim, the Jayhawks were so rattled they blew open layups, leaving Self shaking his head.

-North Carolina’s Leaky Black made Ochai Ogbaji see red most of the half, harassing his every step — to the point Kansas wasn’t even looking for its start player until late.

-The Jayhawks tried to take advantage of Bacot’s supposedly gimpy right leg, yet the North Carolina big man held his ground against McCormack in the lane.
-Kansas’ 6-for-10, 250-pound center had a couple of early baskets, but tried to force the issue several times after that and ended up forcing up difficult shots.
+The Jayhawks tried to take advantage of Bacot’s injured right ankle, yet the North Carolina big man held his ground against McCormack in the lane.
+Kansas’ center had a couple of early baskets, but tried to force the issue several times after that and ended up forcing up difficult shots.

 North Carolina’s offense wasn’t exactly crisp, but it was gritty: The Tar Heels had 18 second-chance points on eight offensive rebounds to lead 40-25.